CaribouBlue/BidHouse/README.md

 ### Installing

-**Download The Repo**
+**1. Download The Repo**

-To get this project started on your local machine, git clone or download this repo.
+* To get this project started on your local machine, git clone or download this repo.

-**Download Dependencies**
+**2. Download Dependencies**

-Then run the console command "npm install" from the root directory.
+* Then run the console command "npm install" from the root directory.

-**Start The Application**
+**3. Start The Application**

-Once all dependencies are downloaded, run the command "npm start".
+* Once all dependencies are downloaded, run the command "npm start".

-**Navigate to Local Application Instance**
+**4. Navigate to Local Application Instance**

-With the server running, navigate to the URL "http://localhost:8000" to use the app.
+* With the server running, navigate to the URL "http://localhost:8000" to use the app.

 **Example**